The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

 Many quota methods are prone to the trifecta of Alabama, Population, and New State paradoxes.
 There is one quota method (introduced by Balinski and Young, and described below) which avoids the Alabama paradox, but all quota methods remain susceptible to the Population Paradox.

-As to the desirability of quota methods, we find ourselves in agreement with Huntington \cite{huntington:1928} on this point, who asserted ``it is a common misconception that in a good apportionment the actual assignment should not differ from the exact quota by more than one whole unit,'' and also concur with Edelman \cite{edelman:2006} (p.
+As to the desirability of quota methods, we find ourselves in agreement with Huntington \cite{huntington:1928} on this point, who asserted that ``it is a common misconception that in a good apportionment the actual assignment should not differ from the exact quota by more than one whole unit,'' and also concur with Edelman \cite{edelman:2006} (p.
 338), who wrote \begin{quote} Should we really be concerned with how close a state is to quota?
 If the Court's concern is adherence to ``one person, one vote,'' then the relevant unit of analysis is the representation of citizens, not the total representation of the state.
 Under this inquiry, the state has no real claim at all.... \end{quote} and \begin{quote} Further buttressing this argument is the federal statue requiring states to elect their representatives by single-member districts.
 This not only removes from the states the decision of how to elect the representatives, but ties each representative to a sub-population of the state, rather than the state itself.
 This makes it difficult to view representatives as being representatives of the state \textit{qua} state, rather than as a representative of those people within the district. \end{quote} From the perspective of proportionality alone, we see no particular reason to worry more about satisfying quotas for individual states rather than any other identifiable partitions of the population.
 But it can be impossible to satisfy quotas at both the level of single states and groups of states.
-See Table \ref{table:aggregate_quota} in Appendix \ref{tables} for a simple example.
+See Table~\ref{table:aggregate_quota} in Appendix~\ref{tables} for a simple example.

-Furthermore, seats awarded to any one state cannot always be determined by that state's quota alone.
-Table \ref{table:quota_not_enough_a} in Appendix \ref{tables} presents a simple example were, or a fixed house size, the difference in assignments to State $B$ does not arise from any differences in $B$'s quota but instead depends on small shifts in population amongst other states.
+Furthermore, in intuitively sensible apportionments, the optimal number awarded to any one state cannot always be determined by that state's quota alone.
+Table~\ref{table:quota_not_enough_a} in Appendix~\ref{tables} presents a simple example where, for a fixed house size, the difference in assignments to State $B$ does not arise from any differences in $B$'s quota but instead depends on small shifts in population amongst other states.